 Figure 16.
-Wavelet coherence between the SPEI1 and the series of teleconnection patterns, namely the bivariate El Niño Southern Oscillation time series (BEST), East Atlantic (EA), North Atlantic Oscillation (NAO), Arctic Oscillation (AO), and Scandinavian Pattern (SCAND).
+Wavelet coherence between the SPEI1 and the series of teleconnection patterns, namely the bivariate El Niño-Southern Oscillation time series (BEST), East Atlantic pattern (EA), North Atlantic Oscillation (NAO), Arctic Oscillation (AO), and Scandinavian pattern (SCAND).
 The colours from blue to red indicate the increasing coherence.
-Areas enclosed by a black line correspond to statistically significant cross- wavelet powers at the 95% level.
+Areas enclosed by a black line correspond to statistically significant cross-wavelet powers at the 95 % level.
 The grey line depicts the cone of influence (COI), while the black arrows indicate the phase condition.
-The phase relationships between the climate indices and SPEI1 are denoted by arrows for in-phase pointing right, anti-phase pointing left, climate indices leading the SPEI1 by 90° pointing up, and SPEI1 leading the climate indices by 90° pointing down.
+The phase relationships between the climate indices and SPEI1 are denoted by arrows for the in-phase pointing right, anti-phase pointing left, climate indices leading the SPEI1 by 90° pointing up, and the SPEI1 leading the climate indices by 90° pointing down.

-3.2 Hydrological drought
+3.4 Hydrological drought

-The temporal evolution of the SRI for temporal scales of one (SRI1) and six (SRI6) months appears in Figure 17.
-Negative values of the SRI indicated runoff droughts, normally recognised as hydrological droughts.
-The high variability of SRI1 makes it difficult to observe whether or not these occurred in continuous dry periods.
-SRI6 better depicts the identification of continuous dry periods such as 1991-1993, 2004-2005, 2011-2012, and the end of 2006 to 2007.
+The temporal evolution of the SRI for temporal scales of 1 (SRI1) to 6 (SRI6) months appears in Fig. 17.
+Negative values of the SRI indicated runoff droughts, normally recognized as hydrological droughts.
+The high variability of the SRI1 makes it difficult to observe whether or not these occurred in continuous dry periods.
+The SRI6 better depicts the identification of continuous dry periods such as 1991-1993, 2004-2005, 2011-2012, and the end of 2006 to 2007.